kangboli/creamer/README.md

    with other tasks rather easy.
 3. A database for collecting and managing the calculation for down stream analysis.
-   It also helps to avoid repeated calculation, especially when the aprogram on the client side crashes.
+   It also helps to avoid repeated calculation, especially when the program on the client side crashes.